0xJacky/nginx-ui/docs/guide/config-server.md

 The server section of the Nginx UI configuration deals with various settings that control the behavior and operation of the Nginx UI server.
 In this section, we will discuss the available options, their default values, and their purpose.

+## HttpHost
+- Type: `string`
+- Default：`0.0.0.0`

+The hostname on which the Nginx UI server listens for incoming HTTP requests.
+Changing the default hostname can be useful for improving the security of Nginx UI.

 ## HttpPort

 - Type: `int`